-- The teacher poses questions and tasks for students to do the majority of the work: speaking/listening, reading, and/or writing.
-Students do the majority of the work of the lesson. - The teacher cultivates reasoning and meaning making by allowing students to productively struggle.
-Students persevere through difficulty. - The teacher expects evidence and precision from students and probes students' answers accordingly.
+- A. The teacher poses questions and tasks for students to do the majority of the work: speaking/listening, reading, and/or writing.
+Students do the majority of the work of the lesson. - B. The teacher cultivates reasoning and meaning making by allowing students to productively struggle.
+Students persevere through difficulty. - C. The teacher expects evidence and precision from students and probes students' answers accordingly.
 Students provide text evidence to support their ideas and display precision in their oral and/or written responses. - D. The teacher creates the conditions for student conversations where students are encouraged to talk about each other's thinking.
 Students talk and ask questions about each other's thinking, in order to clarify or improve their understanding. - E. The teacher deliberately checks for understanding throughout the lesson and adapts the lesson according to student understanding.
 When appropriate, students refine written and/or oral responses. - F. When appropriate, the teacher explicitly attends to strengthening students' language and reading foundational skills.
 Students demonstrate use of language conventions and decoding skills, activating such strategies as needed to read, write, and speak with grade-level fluency and skill.

-CORE ACTION 1: Focus each lesson on a high-quality text (or multiple texts).

-INDICATORS / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR RATING A. A majority of the lesson is spent reading, writing, or speaking about text(s).
-Name of Text: Type of Text(s) (circle): Informational / Literary / Other Media or Format Yes- The lesson is focused on a text or multiple texts.
-No- There is no text under consideration in this lesson.
-B. The anchor text(s) 3 are at or above the complexity level expected for the grade and time in the school year.
-4 Quantitative Measure(s) used: Yes- The anchor text(s) are at or above both the qualitative and quantitative complexity expected for the grade and time in the school year.
-No- The anchor text(s) are below the qualitative and/or quantitative complexity expected for the grade and time in the school year.
-N/A- Anchor text not observed C. The text(s) exhibit exceptional craft and thought and/or provide meaningful information in the service of building knowledge.
-Yes- The text(s) exhibits exceptional craft and thought and/or provides meaningful information in the service of building knowledge.
-No- The text(s) does not exhibit exceptional craft and thought and/or provide meaningful information in the service of building knowledge.
+LA / LIT K-2 READ / LISTEN INSTRUCTIONAL PRACTICE GUIDE Name: Date: Observer Name: CORE ACTION 1: Focus each lesson on a high-quality text (or multiple texts).
+INDICATORS / NOTE EVIDE NCE OBSERVED OR GATHERED FOR EACH INDICATOR RATING is spent listening to, reading, writing, or speaking about tex Other Media or Format rt(s). text or multiple texts. ideration in this lesson. school year.
+4 Quantitative Measure(s) us Quantitative Score(s): Approximate Grade Band: at or above the complexity level expected for the grade and ed: quantitative school year No- The anchor complexity exp text(s) are below expected for the above both the qualitative and ected for the grade and time in the w the qualitative and/or quantitative e grade and time in the school year. ptional craft and thought and/or provide meaningful inform where appropriate, the texts are richly illustrated. nation in the service meaningful No- The text(s) (information in t does not exhibit ride meaningful onal craft and thought and/or provides he service of building knowledge. exceptional craft and thought information in the service of

-^{3.} Anchor texts are texts used as the centerpiece of instructional time, distinct from varied texts students might read on their own for a variety of purposes.
-4. Refer to achievethecore.org/ela-literacy-common-core/text-complexity/ for text complexity resources.
-5. The SCASS rubric is a qualitative tool to determine the levels of meaning or purpose, text structure, language, knowledge demands (life experiences, cultural/literary knowledge, content knowledge).
+Anchor texts are texts used as the centerpiece of instructional time, distinct from varied texts students might read on their own for a variety of purposes.
+Refer to achievethecore.org/ela-literacy-common-core/text-complexity/ for text complexity resources.
+The SCASS rubric is a qualitative tool to determine the levels of meaning or purpose, text structure, language, knowledge demands (life experiences, cultural/literary knowledge, content knowledge).